taejs/book-exploring-async-basics/src/introduction.md

 have yet to confirm this).

 > Everything in this book will cover the topics for the three major Operating Systems
-> Linux, Macos and Windows.
+> Linux, macOS and Windows.
 We'll also only cover the details on how this works
 > on 64 bit systems.

 ## Who is this book for?